ocavue/monorepo-license-checker/README.md

 $ monorepo-license-checker --help

 Options:
   --json                        Output in JSON format.
   --csv                         Output in CSV format.
   --markdown                    Output in markdown list format.
-  --markdownTable           Output in markdown table format.
+  --markdown-table              Output in markdown table format.
-  --excludePrivatePackages  Restrict output to not include any package marked as private.
+  --exclude-private-packages    Restrict output to not include any package marked as private.
   --help                        The text you are reading right now :)
 ```

 ## Call programmatically